DennisBayer/fuzzygit/README.md

 #### fzf

-`fuzzygit` aims to alter your `fzf` configuration as litte as possible.
+`fuzzygit` aims to alter your `fzf` configuration as little as possible.
 For some features, like the preview, you might consider to set an option, e.g. a binding toggle.